 Change page layouts with a click and keep the overall aesthetic consistent.

-Squarespace also includes built-in ecommerce, email marketing, member areas, and donations, making it a true all-in-one for personal brands and creatives who want to sell without extra tools.
+Squarespace also includes built-in ecommerce, email marketing, member areas, scheduling, and donations, making it a true all-in-one for personal brands and creatives who want to sell without extra tools.

-Limitations to note: Custom CSS requires at least a Business plan, and going beyond the template’s defaults can take effort.
+Limitations to note: Custom CSS requires at least a Business/Core-type plan, and going beyond the template’s defaults can take effort.
 Some users also find the mobile editor less flexible—you may need to fine-tune layouts for smaller screens.

 “My biggest gripe is mobile,” one user said.
 “I had to tweak several pages for phones separately.”